 - Liquid no-rinse shampoos are available as well.

 Clothes should be loose and comfortable.
 T-shirts should be 1-2 sizes larger than usual to fit over the cast.
 Boxer shorts or sweat pants in a larger size can also fit over the cast.
 You may also want to cut shorts or sweatpants and sew in Velcro to allow older children to wear their regular clothing.
 Breakaway shorts (with snaps on each side) can be used with casts that have a bar connecting the legs of the cast.
 Your child may be warmer than usual.
 Light clothing may be all that's needed.

 If your child complains of pain, give pain medicine as directed by your doctor.
 Pain medicine may be needed at night for 1-2 weeks.

-Your child will not be able to stand on his injured leg but may be able to stand on the opposite leg.
-This will allow him to help with getting in and out of bed.
+Your child will not be able to stand on their injured leg but may be able to stand on the opposite leg.
+This will allow them to help with getting in and out of bed.
 A physical therapist can help show you this.

 - Take your child outside, if possible.
 A wagon or stroller can be used for small children.
 Bigger children may need a wheelchair with a reclining back.